Textualize/textual/docs/guide/testing.md

 !!! warning

     Only ever run pytest with `--snapshot-update` if you're happy with how the output looks on the left hand side of the snapshot report.
-When using `--snapshot-update`, you're saying "I'm happy with this screenshot, and it will now represent the ground truth which all future runs of this test should be compared against".
+When using `--snapshot-update`, you're saying "I'm happy with all of the screenshots in the snapshot test report, and they will now represent the ground truth which all future runs will be compared against".

 Now that our snapshot is saved, if we run `pytest` (with no arguments) again, the test will pass.
 This is because the screenshot taken during this test run matches the one we saved earlier.